Manhattan Gardens: Development

 The fourth and final development of the project, the Manhattan Plaza, also located along Gen. Romulo Avenue, consists of 8 towers, and will feature the Icon Tower, a 60-storey tower; and the Spanish Steps.
 The upcoming development will soon have direct access to the City Plaza, a 2 hectare mixed-use development comprising retail and leisure spaces, premium graded offices and residential units, a multi-storey 4-star hotel, and green civic spaces.
 Groundbreaking for the project began in 2014, while the construction phase started in late 2015.
 The first tower, the Manhattan Plaza Tower 1, was topped off in 2016, before being completed on the 3rd quarter of 2018, and having a total of 41 floors.
 The second building within the complex, the Manhattan Plaza Tower 2, began being erected subsequently within 2018, before being topped off in October 2021, and was completed within October 2023.
 ESCA Engineers were also tapped to serve as the structural engineer of the project.

 On July 4, 2023, Megaworld Corporation launched its latest condominium development within the complex named Laurent Park.
-The Laurent Park is a ₱6.5 billion upcoming 39-storey tower and is the first Megaworld-branded premium development and serves as the third tower of the Manhattan Plaza complex.
+The Laurent Park is a ₱6.5 billion upcoming 39-storey tower and is the first Megaworld-branded premium development and serves as the third tower of the Manhattan Plaza complex, while also serving as the first "Premier Tower" in the complex.
 The tower is set to rise at the corner lot within General Romulo and General Roxas Avenues with an L-shaped structural design with nature-inspired hues and will host 796 smart home units, wherein selected units will feature a lanai balconies within a loft-based design.
 The tower will feature a loft-style working spaces, a daycare playground, a function hall capable of housing 50 people, a lap pool, 2 play areas, 6 sky lounges with a variety of amenities such as a separate play area and a mini golf course, and a variety of outdoor recreational areas including a fitness area with energy-generating fitness equipment.
 The tower began its groundbreaking stage in July 2024, while EEI Corporation was named as the general contractor of the construction of the project.
 The tower is aimed to be completed within 2029.